Open-Telecoms-Data/ofds_consolidation_tool/docs/howto.md

 * `allFieldScores`: an object where the properties are the field names used for comparision, and the values are the similarity scores between 0 and 1 for each.
 * `merged`: bool; false means the features were not consolidated together; true means they were.
-* `automatic`: the same as this property on individual features in a consolidated network, but note that if `automatic` is `true` and `merged` is `false` it means the tool automatically did not consolidate two features without prompting the user to confirm.
+* `manual`: the same as this property on individual features in a consolidated network, but note that if `manual` is `false` and `merged` is `false` it means the tool automatically did not consolidate two features without prompting the user to confirm.

 If "include non-matches" is set, the source and scores of both original networks for all features which were _compared_ are included, even if they were not consolidated: